KittyGiraudel/site/_posts/2014-02-24-star-rating-system-with-sass.md

 There are 2 things that are different in this case:

-1. There is no half-rating since 5.5 doesn't exist
+1. There is no half-rating since 5.5 doesn’t exist
-2. There is no need to be specific since it's the maximum rating: we should color all the stars anyway
+2. There is no need to be specific since it’s the maximum rating: we should color all the stars anyway

 Then dealing with this case is as easy as writing: